ethereum/remix-ide/docs/unittesting.md

 Run
 -----
 Once you are done with writing tests, select the file(s) and click on `Run` to execute the tests.
 The execution will run in a separate environment.
-After completing the execution of one file, a test summary will be show as below:
+After completing the execution of one file, a test summary will be shown as below:

 ![](images/a-unit-testing-run-result.png)